 Inexpensive Gift Ideas

-Here are some budget gift ideas for kids:
+Here are some budget gift options for kids:

 Or put together a DIY gift for your child instead.

 A really special idea is creating a coupon book for them, filled with fun activities they will enjoy.

 Things like ‘Go to the park’, ‘A day at the beach’, ‘Watch a movie together’, ‘Do a craft activity’.